Special Educational Needs and Disability at Milford Primary School

 Who are the best people to talk to about my child’s difficulties with learning, Special Educational Needs or Disability?

 Parents know their children better than anyone and working together is the best way to provide support.
 If you are concerned about your child’s progress, please come and talk to us.
 Your first port of call is your child’s class teacher.
-You can also talk to Mrs Fox, the head teacher or Mrs Coote who is the Special Educational Needs Co-ordinator (SENCO).
+You can also talk to Mrs Kinsella, the head teacher or Mrs Coote who is the Special Educational Needs Co-ordinator (SENDCO).
 We can then plan what next steps to take.